nandi-exe/unit2_2024/README.md

 5. Try-except statement
 6. If-else conditional statement
 #### Libraries
-**1. os
+1. os
-**For interacting with the operating system, e.g., file paths.
+For interacting with the operating system, e.g., file paths.
-**2. time
+2. time
-**For delays and timestamp-related operations.
+For delays and timestamp-related operations.
-**3. csv
+3. csv
-**Reading from and writing to CSV files for structured data storage.
+Reading from and writing to CSV files for structured data storage.
-**4. requests
+4. requests
-**Making HTTP requests for API interactions.
+Making HTTP requests for API interactions.
-**5. Adafruit - DHT11
+5. Adafruit - DHT11
-**Accessing temperature and humidity readings from the DHT11 sensor.
+Accessing temperature and humidity readings from the DHT11 sensor.
-**6. bme280
+6. bme280
-**Reading temperature, humidity, and pressure from the BME280 sensor.
+Reading temperature, humidity, and pressure from the BME280 sensor.
-**7. smbus2
+7. smbus2
-**Reading temperature, humidity, and pressure from the BME280 sensor.
+Reading temperature, humidity, and pressure from the BME280 sensor.
-**8. datetime
+8. datetime
-**Managing date and time information for data logging.
+Managing date and time information for data logging.
-**9. matplotlib
+9. matplotlib
-**Creating graphs and visualizations for data analysis.
+Creating graphs and visualizations for data analysis.
-**10. numpy
+10. numpy
-**Performing numerical computations and data manipulation.
+Performing numerical computations and data manipulation.

 ### Data Collection and Sorting: Success Criteria 1 & 3 (Remote part)
 Server sensors can sometimes experience downtime or inconsistencies, leading to missing or irregular readings.
 To ensure data accuracy and reliability, we need to identify a continuous 48-hour period (2880 readings) where data is complete and consistent.
 Step 3,4, and 5 allows us to filter out unreliable data and focus on analyzing high-quality, uninterrupted information based on previous sensor readings.